jamis/scruffy-labrador/README.md

 <img src="mascot.jpg?raw=true" width="200" height="200" align="right" title="Scruffy the Labrador Retriever" alt="Our Mascot" />

 A graph implementation in Javascript, with a focus on representing, creating, and visualizing mazes.
+It has an emphasis on flexibility, and eventually a bit more emphasis on usability, but for now you kind of have to jump through more hoops than you might expect.

 Like its namesake, it doesn't look like much, but it's there when you need it!
+(I mean, look at him...
+Aw...
+Cute little guy...)

 ## Usage